Classical education movement: Primary education – the trivium

-Primary education is divided into three stages using terms introduced by Dorothy Sayers in her essay "The Lost Tools of Learning": "poll-parrot", "pert", and poetic".
+Primary education is divided into three stages using terms introduced by Dorothy Sayers in her essay The Lost Tools of Learning: "poll-parrot", "pert", and "poetic".
 According to Sayers, these phases are roughly coordinated with human development and would ideally be coordinated with each individual student's development.

 Sayers connects her three stages with the three liberal language arts (trivium): grammar, logic, and rhetoric, respectively.
 While grammar, logic, and rhetoric are taught as subjects in classical schools, many schools also use these three arts as a paradigm for child development.

 Logic and rhetoric were often taught in part by the Socratic method, in which the teacher raises questions and the class discusses them.
 By controlling the pace, the teacher can keep the class very lively, yet disciplined.

 Grammar

 Grammar consists of language skills such as reading and the mechanics of writing.
 An important goal of grammar is to acquire as many words and manage as many concepts as possible so as to be able to express and understand clearly concepts of varying degrees of complexity.
-Classical education traditionally included study of Latin and Greek to reinforce understanding of the workings of languages and allow students to read the classics of western civilization untranslated.
+Classical education traditionally included study of Latin and Greek to reinforce understanding of the workings of languages and allow students to read the classics of Western civilization untranslated.

 Logic

 Logic is the process of correct reasoning.
-The traditional text for teaching logic was Aristotle's Logic.
+The traditional text for teaching logic was Aristotle's Organon.
 In the modern renaissance of classical education, this logic stage (or dialectic stage) refers to the junior high or middle school aged student, who developmentally is beginning to question ideas and authority, and truly enjoys a debate or an argument.
 Training in logic, both formal and informal, enables students to critically examine arguments and to analyze their own.
 The goal of the logic stage is to train the student's mind not only to grasp information, but to find the analytical connections between seemingly different facts/ideas, to find out why something is true, or why something else is false.